vlladin/cohort-six/projects/differential-llming.md

 - Get feedback from Core devs and iterate

 ## Possible challenges
-- Choice of LLM: the best LLMs aren't free.
-I will need to find the best open source that I can run on my laptop for quick feedback.
-- The indexing and chunking mechanism as well as retrieval has to work well and we need to try various mechanisms for it e.g. cosine similarity.
+- **Choice of LLM**: The best LLMs aren't free.
+Solution: Allow users to switch between models and provide their own API keys, or explore project subsidization for research purposes.
+- **LLM Reliability**: Risk of hallucinations and inaccurate analysis during large context windows.
+The tool needs to be context length aware.
+- **Indexing and Retrieval**: The chunking mechanism and retrieval must work effectively.
+Multiple approaches needed (cosine similarity, semantic search, etc.).
-- The agents are a bit brittle so getting it to work well without edge cases might be a challenge.
+- **Agent Brittleness**: Getting agents to work reliably without edge cases requires extensive testing and error handling.
-- Getting good feedback from existing core devs is also important.
+- **Core Dev Feedback**: Obtaining meaningful feedback from existing core developers is crucial for validation.
-- Prompt engineering of the agent may not necessarily go smoothly and will require lot of iterations.
+- **Prompt Engineering**: Agent prompts will require significant iteration and optimization.

 ## Goal of the project